microsoft/FluidFramework/server/README.md

 ## Routerlicious for Local Development
 ### With Webpack Dev Server && the Webpack Component Loader (Yo-Fluid Output)

-To use Routerlicious with a Yo-Fluid container, you should start the Routerlicious docker conatiners, and then start the webpack dev server with the docker env command.
+To use Routerlicious with a Yo-Fluid container, you should start the Routerlicious docker containers, and then start the webpack dev server with the docker env command.
 ```
     "start:docker": "webpack-dev-server --config webpack.config.js --package package.json --env.mode docker",
 ```